-China’s interest-rate swaps halted a three-day slide on optimism that government measures to spur spending are quickening a recovery in the world’s second-largest economy.
+China’s interest-rate swaps halted a three-day decline on optimism that government measures to spur spending are quickening a recovery in the world’s second-largest economy.

-The one-year interest-rate swap, the fixed cost to receive the seven-day repo rate, was 3.355 percent at 10:37 a.m. in Shanghai, little changed from 3.35 percent yesterday, according to data compiled by Bloomberg.
+The one-year interest-rate swap, the fixed cost to receive the seven-day repo rate, rose one basis point to 3.36 percent as of 4:30 p.m. in Shanghai, according to data compiled by Bloomberg.

 The People’s Bank of China auctioned 45 billion yuan ($7.2 billion) of seven-day reverse-repurchase agreements at a yield of 3.35 percent today, according to a trader at a primary dealer required to bid at the auctions.
 The central bank also conducted 72 billion yuan of 28-day reverse repos at 3.6 percent, the trader said.

-The seven-day repurchase rate, a gauge of interbank funding availability, increased eight basis points, or 0.08 percentage point, to 2.88 percent in Shanghai, according to a weighted average compiled by the National Interbank Funding Center.
+The seven-day repurchase rate, a gauge of interbank funding availability, increased nine basis points, or 0.09 percentage point, to 2.89 percent in Shanghai, according to a weighted average compiled by the National Interbank Funding Center.